My country:

 Student wearing sunglasses looking at a mobile phone, leaning against a wall

-You'll be able to meet other applicants and be part of our Bangor student community even before arriving!
+You'll be able to meet other applicants and be part of our Bangor student community even before arriving at Bangor!
 You can join the Campus Connect app when it goes live in February.
 In the app, you can ask questions, chat with current students and make friends with other applicants on your course and in your chosen accommodation.
 You'll be invited to join by email, which will also include your Bangor University reference number that you'll need to register.

 Meet some of your lecturers